TheRog-007/RogsJobSeekerCRM-Javascript/readme.txt

 *Required fields have red labels on forms this is done from the schema table in the modView PER form

+Features:
 - Uses my RogTab control to show the forms (web pages) in iFrames
 - Uses global and local CSS files
 - Uses RogMessageBox to show Windows style messageboxes
-- Each form has its own CSS used absolute position INITIALLY as this is a desktop only application (currently around 1180x800) and I was more focused on getting it to work properly behind the scenes than spending time making it look aesthetically pretty!
+- Each form has its own CSS used absolute position INITIALLY as this is a desktop only application (currently around 1180x800)
+- some screens use RogTable my custom table control
+- experimental report generator

 Schema module provides: